Andrew Farley: Ireland A

 While playing in Ireland for Connacht Rugby, he gained Irish residency and was selected to play for Ireland A in the 2007 Barclays Churchill Cup which was hosted at Exeter Chiefs' Sandy Park for group matches against Canada & New Zealand Maori and the Finals at Twickenham Stadium where Ireland beat Scotland 'A' in the Plate Final.

 Other

 In season 2015/2016 Andrew was inducted into the Connacht Rugby Supporters Club (Connacht Clan) Hall of Fame.

 Post playing career

 In June 2014, Andrew retired from professional rugby at the age of 34.
 He immediately took on the role of Team Manager (Manager Sportif) at FC Grenoble which he occupied for two seasons.
 After the club was relegated to Pro D2, he became GM of Rugby Operations.
 In his second year of being GM of Rugby Operations he once again successfully guided FC Grenoble to Champions of France Pro D2 and taking FC Grenoble back once again to the Top 14.

 In July 2018, after 16 years away from Australia Andrew made the decision to leave Europe and rugby to return to Brisbane where he lives with his wife and 3 children.
-Andrew now works in Business development and account management and is currently consulting in the sports analytics space.
+Andrew now works as General Manager of a company specialising in Construction Technology.